KarthikChowdari/Zenith/README.md

 ---

-**🏆 This is not just a credit scoring system - it's a complete financial empowerment platform designed to win hackathons and change lives!**
+**🏆 This is not just a credit scoring system - it's a complete financial empowerment platform designed to change lives!**